clclab/elm-labs/README.md

    ghp-import -n -p -f book/_build/html
    ```
 8. Typically the changes should be live after a few minutes.
 If you don't see the changes, try opening the website in an incognito window; if the changes do show up there, it should be fine.
 If not, check the [Actions tab](https://github.com/clclab/elm-labs/actions) of this repository for build fails.

+Steps 1 and 2 only need to be done once; then repeat steps 3 through 7 anytime you want to make new edits.